Reviewed: 29 April 2021

 - Where a person can demonstrate that they have strong existing ties to the Isle of Man, and need to return to the Island for compelling personal health, safety or financial reasons;

-Entry into the hospital or another care setting, or into the residence of another resident must be detailed on the application, and considered separately with advice taken from DHSC and Public Health.
+Entry into the hospital or another care setting, or into the residence of another resident must be detailed on the application, and considered separately with advice taken from Manx Care and Public Health.
 Permission cannot be guaranteed.

 If your request is successful, you are free to book your own travel to the island.